baengland/Disparity-Index-Data-Storage-and-Code/README.md

 This repository contains the code, data, and files used in "Quantifying Disparities in Public Potable Water and Wastewater Systems using a Disparity Index."
 This repository contains the following files:

-A Word file detailing the process used and what each file does

-An Excel file of the data used in the Drinking Water Disparity Index
+Excel fileS of the data used in the Drinking Water Disparity Index

-An Excel file of the data used in the Wastewater Disparity Index
+Excel fileS of the data used in the Wastewater Disparity Index

 Meta files used for the Drinking Water Disparity Index and Wastewater Disparity Index